irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * **Breaching round**: new ammo type for __*primary*__ pump-action shotguns - can open any locked space that OVE9000 saw usually can.
 Also allows to pen shields and body armor.
 Can not be used with silencers.
 Great substitute for the OVER9000 saw if you are running shotgun skills.
 * **Buckshot**: doubles your damage, removes extra headshot damage, increases pellet count and allows for body and multi-enemy AP.
 Built for multi-hit spam.
 * **HE Slug**: doubles your damage, but removes extra headshot damage.
 Shoots explosives.
-Damage radius fall of was reduced, which leads to enemies in the blast radius receiving more damage.
+Damage radius fall of was reduced, which leads to enemies in the blast radius receiving more damage, but max range was reduced from 2 to 1.5 meters to compensate.
 Note: Gilza reduces damage dealt to other players while using any kind of explosive bullets, so using double barrel shotguns with HE ammo should be safe around your teammates.
 * **Flechette**: "Pellet" amount reduced to 5.
 Still provides body armor pen and increased damage range, at the cost of ammo pick up and worse multi-hit potential.
 * **AP slugs**: provides same AP and similar range bonuses as in vanilla PD2, but ammo pick up is worse.
 * **Dragon's breath**: Reduces amount of pellets to 8.
 Deals 350 fire damage over a 2.5 second period to any lit target.
 Activation range and ammo pick up reduced, compared to vanilla.
-* **Tombstone slug**: Deals 250 damage over 6 seconds, and stun-locks enemies during full poison duration.
-Damage is no longer affected by weapon's damage drop off, and always deals full damage.
+* **Tombstone slug**: Now deals an extremely low % of enemy's health with poison, with extremely short intervals between damage ticks.
+Poison stun-locks enemies during the full poison duration.
+Added guaranteed enemy stagger on hit.
+Added multi-enemy penetration.
+Added 50% chance to pierce body armor.
+Added damage range buff of 20%.
+Pellet amount reduced to 6.
 Helpful for low damage class shotguns, and/or vampire-like-regen perks.

 # Light machine guns: